-Attested: Calidonia or Caledonia as an area, and Caledonii or Καλεδονιοι as a tribe, were mentioned by many classical authors, listed by Rivet & Smith pp289-291.
+Attested: Calidonia or Caledonia as an area, and Caledonii or Καλεδονιοι as a tribe, were mentioned by many classical authors, listed by Rivet & Smith pp289-291, including Pliny, Lucan, Martial, and Florus, who wrote before Ptolemy.
+Hills came first, then their name was applied to people and trees living on top.
 See also about Dicaledones.

 Where: Scotland, especially north of the Antonine Wall.
 The words of Ptolemy 2,3,13 about his Καλεδονιοι are usually interpreted as placing them in the vicinity of the Great Glen, but Hind (1983) argued (fairly convincingly) that they actually lived in the productive farmlands east and south of there, towards modern Perth and Aberdeen.